graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ### 8. Code-first: Register the .NET type mapping with the schema (optional).

-In order to allow simple field mappings like `Field(x => x.Vector)`, you need to register the custom scalar with the schema so that the proper graph type can be selected for the field.
+In order to allow simple field mappings like `Field(x => x.Vector)`, you need to register the custom scalar within the schema so that the proper graph type can be selected for the field.
 Call `RegisterTypeMapping` with the CLR data model type and the graph type you want it mapped to.

 ```csharp